 There are various categories of music makers.
 Such as beatmakers, DJ, melody makers, arrangers, recording/mixing engineers, songwriters and so on.

 You need to decide, in which category you fall into because every DAW is made for different categories.
 However, their sole purpose is to record audio to produce music but not every DAW is for all operations.
 Some are great in DJ operations, some of them are good in songwriting etc.

 Have you decided that in which category you are?

 Okay, now its time to get into the reality of free version DAW Vs Paid DAWs.

 To download Ultimate Equalizer Cheat Sheet + Join 7 Days Home Recording Course click the image below now…

 Who else in the world who would not want free stuff?

 It’s a human nature that we all attract to freely available things.
 But the reality is there is nothing free in this world.
-You have to pay something for free stuff.
-In case of free software, you have to provide your personal information so that companies could approach to you for further deals (and those deals are not free, of course).
+You have to pay for something for free stuff.
+In the case of free software, you have to provide your personal information so that companies could approach you for further deals (and those deals are not free, of course).

 Obviously, free DAWs are not as good as paid DAWs.
 There are many limitations with the free DAWs which can limit your music production work.
 I personally don’t suggest my readers go with free DAWs and plugins.